ekamperi/ekamperi.github.io/_posts/2021-01-07-probabilistic-regression-with-tensorflow.md

 </p>

 ## Aleatoric and epistemic uncertainty
 Probabilistic modeling is intimately related to the concept of uncertainty.
 The latter is sometimes divided into two categories, aleatoric (also known as statistical) and epistemic (also known as systematic). **Aleatoric** is derived from the Latin word "alea" which means die.
 You might be familiar with the phrase ["alea iact est"](https://en.wikipedia.org/wiki/Alea_iacta_est), meaning "the die has been cast".
 Hence, aleatoric uncertainty relates to the data itself and captures the inherent randomness when running the same experiment or performing the same task.
 For instance, if a person draws the number "4" repeatedly, its shape will be slightly different every time.
 Aleatoric uncertainty is irreducible in the sense that no matter how much data we collect, there will always be some noise in them.
-We model aleatoric uncertainty by having as output a distribution where we sample from, rather than having point estimates as output values.
+Finally, we model aleatoric uncertainty by having our model's output be a distribution, where we sample from, rather than having point estimates as output values.

 **Epistemic uncertainty**, on the other hand, refers to a model's uncertainty.
 I.e., the uncertainty regarding which parameters (out of the set of all possible parameters) accurately model the experimental data.
 Epistemic uncertainty is decreased as we collect more training examples.
 Its modeling is realized by enabling a neural network's weights to be probabilistic rather than deterministic.